Know About The Amazing Tulsi Herb Benefits

 • It is an adaptogenic herb and is useful in stress-related disorders.

-Tulsi benefits for skincare
+Tulsi benefits for skin

 It is antimicrobial and antiviral in nature and helps reduce itching.

 Tulsi extract is used in cosmetics for its antibacterial activity.
 Classified as a fragrant and skin conditioning agent, it is used in anti-acne preparations3Tulsi helps prevent the look of wrinkles as it contains ursolic4 acid.
 This compound further helps to retain elasticity in young faces.
 This very factor contributed to tulsi’s fame in the beauty and cosmetic industry and the very reason it is used in numerous face packs or face creams.
+Thus tulsi for skin is one of the best ingredients to naturally soothe, purify, and bring back a healthy glow.

 Tulsi benefits for hair